Indirect Tax

 EU Member States

-Under the EU VAT Directive, cross-border B2B transactions are eligible to apply the reverse charge mechanism.
+Under the EU VAT Directive, cross-border B2B supplies of certain services e.g. electronically supplied services or online services (such as SaaS), are eligible to apply the reverse charge mechanism.

 UK: Post Brexit VAT Reverse Charge